restatedev/documentation/docs/restate/deployment.md

 ---

 # Deployment
 Restate is currently a single binary that contains everything you need.
+You can obtain the binary from the [releases page](https://github.com/restatedev/restate/releases), as part of a [Docker image](https://hub.docker.com/r/restatedev/restate), or with `npm install @restatedev/restate-server`.

-It exposes three services by default, each on different ports:
+The binary exposes three services by default, each on different ports:

 | Name     | Port | Description                                                                                                                    | Protocol                                          |
 |----------|------|--------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------|